 Of course, you don’t have to use floral scents or baked goods and keep them near your entrance.
-There are other specific scents that you also offer you positive responses.
+There are other specific scents that also offer you positive responses.

 Meanwhile, if you want to give your customers a feeling of warmth and ensure they feel comfortable while browsing your store, vanilla is a scent.

 Besides that, you could also look at introducing a specific scent during a particular season or around an event.
-For example, over Valentine’s Day, you could think about ginger, chocolate or cardamom scent since this evokes feels of romance and love.
+For example, over Valentine’s Day, you could think about ginger, chocolate or cardamom scent since this evokes feelings of romance and love.

 Psychologically speaking, people attribute certain emotions to colours.
 That is why it is such a powerful visual merchandising tool.
 Colour can change the whole mood of your store and anyone who enters it.